Malapascua Island: Thresher Shark Diving Guide

 Getting There

-- Fly into Mactan-Cebu International Airport.
+Fly to Mactan-Cebu International Airport.

 Where to Stay